chatwoot/docs/docs/user-guide/conversation-workflow.md

 </div>

-A screen opens up with first option as 'Send the transcript to assinged agent' and second option as 'Send the transcript to another email address'.
+A screen opens up with first option as 'Send the transcript to assigned agent' and second option as 'Send the transcript to another email address'.

 <div align="center">